I-2-2-35.Jurisdiction in Cases Involving Earnings Issues

 Last Update: 12/6/17 (Transmittal I-2-214)

-SSA has authority to determine what constitutes “wages” and “self-employment income” for Social Security purposes.
+The Social Security Administration (SSA) has authority to determine what constitutes wages and self-employment income for Social Security purposes.